 All students must pass four years of English.
-Required courses are: English 9, English 10, English 11, and English 12.
+Required courses are: English 9, English 10, English 11, and English 12 or an English elective.
 Students may choose to take College in the High School English 103 and English 104 through FMCC in conjunction with English 12.
 All students take the Regents Examination in English Language Arts in grade 11.